(305) 4471-447

 Prophylaxis cleaning

-Prophylaxis is a preventative tooth cleaning technique, normally used for those with an overall healthy mouth.
+This is a preventative form of tooth cleaning normally used for those with an overall healthy mouth.

 Periodontal Prophylaxis

-A complete and thorough cleaning of the teeth after a periodontal treatment has been performed.
-Periodontal prophylaxis cleanings are vital to make sure any periodontal disease or gingivitis does not progress.
+This is a complete and thorough cleaning of the teeth after periodontal treatment.
+Periodontal prophylactic cleaning is vital for ensuring that any periodontal disease or gingivitis does not progress.
 Periodontal prophylaxis is performed in three stages:

 • Supragingival cleaning – scaling tools will be used to eliminate plaque and calculus above the gumline.